NeoResearch/neo2-yellowpaper/sections/08_dBFT.md

 * Avoid double exposure of block signatures by disable change views after commitment phase;
 * Regeneration mechanism able to recover failed nodes both in local hardware and software P2P consensus layer.

-Furthermore, this document describes a novel mathematical model able to verify specific consensus behavior by means of a discrete model which can simulate real cases operation.
-While highlighting the positive aspects of the current NEO consensus system,  this document also has the goal of pointing out possible faults and future research & development directions.
-The latter can be achieved by a combination of NEO's requirement and novel ideas in connection with well-known studies from the literature.
 <!-- In this sense, novel tools and strategies can still be incorporated in the current dBFT in order to design an even more robust and reliable multi-agent agent based consensus mechanism. -->

-The remainder of this document is organized as follows.
-Section \ref{secdBFTDetails} details the current state-of-the-art of the NEO dBFT ongoing discussions, presenting didactic pseudocodes and flowcharts.

 ## dBFT detailed description {#secdBFTDetails}